shivanshatre/Black-Jack/README.md

 # Black-Jack
-The game has been programmed in C++ language
+The game has been programmed in C language